1871fotc/fotc/docs/cemetery/finding-graves.md

 ![](../assets/markers.jpg)

-To map a marker to a grave, you need to look up old ledgers.
+To map a marker to a grave, you need to look up old portion books.
 For example Portion 1, Section 1, Plot 1 maps to Marker XI 755.

 ![](../assets/marker-ledger.png)